There’s no denying that retirement villages offer an unrivalled level of luxury for your golden years.

 Deciding what you want

-This should include absolute deal-breakers in the first part, preferred items in the second and the ‘icing on the cake’ factors in the third.
+This should include absolute deal-breakers in the first column, preferred items in the second and the ‘icing on the cake’ factors in the third.

 It might be very important to you to be able to bring your pet, or perhaps being near your grandchildren is a higher priority.
 You may like a quiet, rural location, or like to be close enough to walk into the local town to socialise with a wider age range.